Clayton State University

 A high-level course focusing on the central strategic role that marketing plays in the success of a company.
 The case method will be used extensively and ethical implications in marketing decision will be explored.

 MKTG 6103 Global Marketing (3 credit hours)

 Global Marketing focuses on the international marketing activities of a firm.
 Students will have the opportunity to apply marketing concepts in international markets.
 Various exporting and international entry mode strategies will be examined.
+This class is an elective for the international business concentration.
 Prerequisite: MKTG 6100 Marketing Strategy.

-Students who did not major in business for their undergraduate degree (or if the undergraduate degree in business is more than 5 years old) will be required to take one or two concepts courses, depending on the need.
-The concept courses are 3 credits each and must be completed prior to beginning the MBA Program.
+Students who did not major in business for their undergraduate degree (or if the undergraduate degree in business is more than 5 years old) will be required to take one or two concepts courses, depending on the student's need.
+The concept courses are 3 credit hours each and must be completed prior to beginning the MBA core classes.

 ACCT 5100 Core Concepts in Accounting (3 credit hours)